Ram Jam: Later

 Their subsequent album Portrait of the Artist as a Young Ram achieved little success, despite the addition of Long Island, New York, lead guitarist Jimmy Santoro.
 The Portrait album was re-issued on Rock Candy Records from England in 2006.
 It is listed in the Top 100 lists in Martin Popoff's book The Collector's Guide to Heavy Metal Volume 1: The Seventies.

+Three of the Ram Jam Touring members; guitarist Gregg Hoffman, bassist Dennis Feldman and drummer Glenn Dove, along with keyboardist Jordan Rudess and vocalist Roy Herring Jr. became the group Speedway Boulevard.
+Working with producers Jerry Kasenetz and Jeff Katz, they recorded single, "(Think I Better) Hold On and the self-titled album, which were released in 1980.